-Novelty t-shirts always make a great present, and this Evolution of a Drummer T-Shirt from Think Out Loud Apparel is no exception.
-This shirt is perfect to grab for your favorite Darwinian drummer.
+Novelty t-shirts always make a great present, and The New Drummer’s very own Ugly Holiday Drumming Tee is no exception.
+This shirt is perfect to grab for the holidays.

-The shirt is designed from 100% combed cotton, fits great, and also comes in an Olive color.
+The premium quality shirt fits great and also comes in multiple colors.
+The shirt also comes in mens, womens, and youth sizes.
 It’s pretty funny too, and is sure to be a hit.

-If evolution isn’t your thing, there are a ton of other novelty drum t-shirts available on Amazon.
-Go for different slogans such as “I can’t keep calm, I’m a drummer”, “weapons of mass percussion”, “Eat, Sleep, Drum“, or my personal favorite “world’s okay-est drummer“.
+If holiday shirts aren’t your thing, there are a ton of other novelty drum t-shirts available on Amazon.
+Go for different slogans such as “I can’t keep calm, I’m a drummer”, or “weapons of mass percussion”.
 They even have drum t-shirts for girls, if you’ve got the female drummer to think about.